ArtDemocrat/MEV-Theft-Loss-Report/README.md

 </p>

 ## Systematic Loss Analysis
-In order to analyze MEV loss cases we define 3 types of revenue losses for the RP protocol:
+Once that we confirmed that RP validators stand on a level playing field with non-RP validators, we proceed to analyze cases of revenue loss within the RP protocol.
+In order to analyze MEV loss cases we define 2 types of revenue losses for the RP protocol:
 1. **Theft**: the fee recipient for a block (according to either the relay's payload if mev_reward is present, or the Beacon chain otherwise) was incorrect.
 This happens when the fee recipient is not set to either the smoothing pool ("SP") if a node is opted-in the SP, or the node's fee recipient otherwise.
-2. **Neglect**: the node accepts a vanilla block, losing profits against a scenario where MEV-boost would have been used.
+2. **Neglected Revenue**: the node propsoes a vanilla block, losing profits against a scenario where an MEV-boost-optimized block (with traditionally higher MEV rewards) could have been proposed.

 ### Theft
 [Analysis Script](https://github.com/ArtDemocrat/MEVLossTracker/blob/main/generate_mevreward_theft)